odoo/odoo-ls/server/error_code.md

 "XXXX not found".
 The symbol you used as a base class can not be resolved.
-Be sure that the symbol is refering to a valid python class.
+Be sure that the symbol is referring to a valid python class.

 ### OLS20003

 "XXXX not found".
 The symbol you used as a base class is not a class, or not evaluated to a class.
-Be sure that the symbol is refering to a valid python class.
+Be sure that the symbol is referring to a valid python class.

 ### OLS20004

 "Failed to evaluate XXXX".
 The extension failed to evaluate a symbol.
-This occurs more specificaly when the extension detect a loop in the imports.
+This occurs more specifically when the extension detect a loop in the imports.
 If your code is working fine, it can happen if you use too many "import *" that can break the extension flow for now.

 ### OLS20005